maxmonakhov/social-network-test-project-in-go/README.md

 - not using proper file structure as I don't know yet which one is common in Go projects
 - i've never worked with mongo before so was trying to make it SQL'ish by using separatins of entities to collections as to different SQL tables.
 This approach is probably wrong

-**TLDR**: the code is really shitty because of with experience of writing Go project and using MongoDB.
+**TLDR**: the code is really shitty because this is my first experience writing Go project and using MongoDB.

 ## Things to improve
 - [ ] Use onion architecture - separate application to layers:
   - [ ] Separate controllers, service and db access layers - introduce Service files and repositories
   - [ ] Use dependency inversion to pass data access objects
-- [ ] Move all hardcoded configs to environment variables
 - [ ] Introduce Redis for storing auth sessions
 - [ ] Add framework to avoid mess with HTTP methods and URL path params parsing
 - [ ] Add proper validation for requests (minLength for name, password, etc.)